ankit-jn/terraform-aws-vpc/README.md

 Map key - Rule Type [There could be 2 Rule Types : `inbound`, `outbound`]<br>
 Map Value - An array of Rule Maps as defined below<br><br>

-Each this block should be defined as an entry of the list either inbound rule of outbound rule<br>
+Each this block should be defined as an entry of the list managed under Map key - either `inbound` or `outbound`<br>

 One of `cidr_block` and `ipv6_cidr_block` is mandatory